Course Number: BA 213

 Course Content (Themes, Concepts, Issues and Skills)

-- Distinguish between job order and process accounting.
+- Distinguishes between job order and process accounting.